-By the mid Anuradhapura period, Buddhist education was distributed among 8 institutes.
-Galathurumula (Selantharamula) (ගලතුරුමූල – සේලන්තරමූල), and Wilgammula (Sarogamamula) (විල්ගම්මූල – සරෝගාමමූල) were part of Maha Viharaya Aramic Complex.
+By the mid-Anuradhapura period, Buddhist education was distributed among 8 institutes.
+Galathurumula (Selantharamula) (ගලතුරුමූල – සේලන්තරමූල), and Wilgammula (Sarogamamula) (විල්ගම්මූල – සරෝගාමමූල) were part of the Maha Viharaya Aramic Complex.
 Dakunu Mula (දකුණුමූල) and the Senviradmula (සෙනෙවිරද්මූල) were part of the Jethawanarama Aramic Complex.
 Uthurumula (උතුරුමූල), Kaparamula (කපාරාමූල), Mahanethpamula (මහනෙත් පාමූල) and Wahadumula (වහඳුමූල) were part of the Abhayagiri Aramaic Complex.
-Together, the have been called the Ashtamula (අෂ්ටමූල) and is mentioned multiple times in Mahawamsa.
+Together, they have been called the Ashtamula (අෂ්ටමූල) and is mentioned multiple times in the Mahawamsa.

 Kaparamula is said to be the oldest Pirivena center of the Abhayagiri Complex.
 According to the plaque put up by the archaeological department, this pirivena has been specially reserved for the foreign Bhikkus who had come to this international Buddhist center for their studies.

-According to Mahawamsa, the Great Chronicle of Sri Lanka, the Kaparamula was established during the king Dathopatissa II (659-667) as the Kapuru Mula Pirivena.
-Mahawansa again records that the king Sena I (833-853) had donated a building to this pirivena when he was the Maha Epano before taking up the throne.
-King Kashyapa IV (898-914) had gifted two pirivena buildings called Mahakapara and Kudakapara to Pararamula according to the Pujawaliya.
+According to Mahawamsa, the Great Chronicle of Sri Lanka, the Kaparamula was established during King Dathopatissa II (659-667) as the Kapuru Mula Pirivena.
+Mahawansa again records that King Sena I (833-853) had donated a building to this pirivena when he was the Maha Epano before taking up the throne.
+King Kashyapa IV (898-914) gifted two pirivena buildings called Mahakapara and Kudakapara to Pararamula according to the Pujawaliya.

-One can assume that that the Kaparamula had been a quite a large pirivena complex by the time of Kashyapa V (914-923) since his rock inscription describes orderly distribution of water to the bhikkus in Kaparamula indicating an orderly administration of this institution.
-Another inscription notes a image house being donated to Kaparamula by Yasodhara, a daughter of king Vijayabahu I (1070-1110) of Polonnaruwa Kingdom.
+One can assume that the Kaparamula had been quite a large pirivena complex by the time of Kashyapa V (914-923 CE), since his rock inscription describes the orderly distribution of water to the bhikkus in Kaparamula indicating an orderly administration of this institution.
+Another inscription notes an image house being donated to Kaparamula by Yasodhara, a daughter of King Vijayabahu I (1070-1110 CE) of the Polonnaruwa Kingdom.

 - Ranasinghe, R.H.I.S., 2007.
 The importance of Malayatana as education centers in Sri Lanka: until the 13th century A.D.
 Sarada, 2(7), pp.223-229.